carvel-dev/carvel/proposals/repo-to-tar/README.md

 1. An improvement would be to have only one flag `--tar` for `imgpkg copy` making no changes to flags but making it compatible and being smart enough to understand and differentiate between both kind of tars without any need for specification. <br>

+2. Add an inflate option to also contain all refs images in the oci-tar as discussed [here](https://github.com/carvel-dev/imgpkg/issues/55#issuecomment-962209740).
+This will be useful and true to the name of the command `imgpkg copy` as it will copy all the refs images as well and create a self-sufficient oci-tar. <br>

 ### Specification / Use Cases

 Use Cases :